 Supporters

-Matrix has come a long way in a very short time – but we haven’t done it all on our own.
+We are now in our 10th year and Matrix has come a long way in that time – but we haven’t done it all on our own.

-We wish to thank the following organisations for their help and support in making this much needed charity a reality.
+We wish to thank the following organisations for their continued contributions to our journey.

 "With support parents cope better so the child has a better recovery"